 The College Debaters won all the important trophies in 1969, as they had been doing for some years, in particular the I.I.T.
 All India Oratorical Competition.
 The Loyola Amateur Dramatic Society (LADS for short) made its debut in the Museum Theater staging Willis Hall's "The Long and the Short and the Tall", an antiwar play, which went down well with the audience.

-On the 9th December the hostellers staged a strike for the first time in the institution's history; the unrest quickly spread so that the college had to be closed.
-As a consequence Sports Day next term was cancelled.
 June 1970 saw a new Rector and Principal in office, Rev. Fr.
 C.K.
 Swamy, S.J., as Rector and Rev. Fr.
-J. Kuriakose, S.J., successful Rector in Andhra Loyola, was appointed our Principal.
+J. Kuriakose, S.J., successful Rector in Andhra Loyola, was appointed as Principal.

 A floor was added to the Day scholars' Centre, giving them ample room for indoor games, while the lower floor became the dining-hall.

-Year after year the college debating team is recorded as winning trophies and individual prizes in English, Tamil and Hindi; but in 1973 it fairly out-did itself, winning 15 cups and shields and 45 individual prizes. the Quiz Club annexed several trophies.
+Year after year the college debating team was recorded as winning trophies and individual prizes in English, Tamil and Hindi; but in 1973 it fairly out-did itself, winning 15 cups and shields and 45 individual prizes.
+The Quiz Club also annexed several trophies.
 In 1973 it is reported to have won 8 prizes, competing with teams as far afield as Bombay, Delhi and Kharagpur.
-Finally the Oratorical Club was doing its share winning 7 trophies at various elocution contests, not to mention the individual prizes.
+The Oratorical Club was also doing its share winning 7 trophies at various elocution contests, not to mention the individual prizes.

-The LADS staged plays year after year in the Museum Theatre; in particular, "Breaking Point" in 1972, "The Creeper" in 1973 and "Tuglaq" in 1975, all proved to be a great successes.
+The LADS staged plays every year in the Museum Theatre; in particular, "Breaking Point" in 1972, "The Creeper" in 1973 and "Tuglaq" in 1975, all proved to be a great success.

 In 1972, besides scoring first classes galore in different disciplines, the degree classes counted among them four university firsts.
 In 1974 our students secured four first places and nine second along with three other medals and prizes.
-1974 saw a new rector installed, Rev. Fr.
+The year 1974 saw a new rector appointed Rev. Fr.
 Leo Correya, S.J., an Old Boy.

-The Golden Jubilee was now looming on the horizon and steps were taken to prepare for it.
-To begin with, The Alumni Association, replacing the Old Boys' Association which seemed to have succumbed to inertia, was formed.
+The preparation for the Golden Jubilee was in progress.
+To begin with, The Alumni Association, replacing the Old Boys' Association, was formed.